 If you want to go far, go together.

 Yeah, well, then you definitely need to join me.

-In AYOLM, we'll be exploring the underlying imbalances and habits that cause weight gain and weight loss resistance.
-And we'll be looking with love and curiosity, not disdain or severity.
+In AYOLM, we'll be exploring the possibilities of underlying imbalances.
+We'll be looking with love and curiosity, not disdain or severity.

 AYOLM is about coming into a loving relationship with the healing power of food (as oppposed to its calorie count) and the brilliance of your body.
 THIS is where the true healing is.